yuvraajchouhan/yuvraajchouhan/README.md

 🌱 I’m currently in my last semester of the **Computer Systems Technology Diploma** at **BCIT.**

-Projects I'm currently working on:
+Fun Projects I'm currently working on:
   - Linux Hosting Server for a Mac Mini using Ubuntu
-  - React Native Mobile App for Insurance Adjusters
+  - Diving into AI and Prompt Engineering using Microsoft Semantic Kernel and OpenAI
 <img align="right" alt="Coding" width="300" src="https://i.pinimg.com/originals/81/17/8b/81178b47a8598f0c81c4799f2cdd4057.gif">